soschuetze/MMR-country-level-factors/README.md

 - naniar

 ## Folders and Files
-- Data: Contains all the csv files used to load and store data.
+Data: Contains all the csv files used to load and store data.
 1. Data.csv - main data file containing 218 country observations for the year 2018 and 14 explanatory variable columns.
 2. Mmr_time.csv, govt_exp_time.csv, and prviate_exp_time.csv are all subsets of the data used to create visualizations.

-- Images: Contains various visualizations relating to data exploration and model validation.
+Images: Contains various visualizations relating to data exploration and model validation.

-- Stats_mmr_rnotebook.Rmd - main R notebook file to be used to run the entire project.
+Stats_mmr_rnotebook.Rmd: main R notebook file to be used to run the entire project.